 Gabriel had gotten up to stand in the front of the class.

 “I know who all the Angel Axia flock is, my caretaker is the personal attendant of Lucifer himself in The Heaven.”
 Gabriel stated this proudly as he pushed his followers to pull up a large piece of cardboard with the pictures of each of the Axia Angels on it, Gabriel standing alongside them.

-“I met them all when my Falla took me to Earth, yup I’ve been to earth!”
-He pointed at each picture, which showed up as holographic projections onto the cardboard from the Feather com on his wrist.
+“I met them all when my caretaker took me to Earth, yup I’ve been to earth!”
+He pointed at each picture, which showed up as holographic projections onto the cardboard from the bracelet on his wrist.
 “This is me and my Falla with Asta the Titan as he smashes rivers into existence.
 I helped him move a bunch of rocks!”
 The class gasped collectively, all except Dagiel who yawned and rolled his eyes.

 She limped over to her students desk and gave a frown, hands on his slim hips, Miyuki wanted to be part of the Axia, but during the physical exam training tests, he had snapped his leg and it had never healed right, The Mother would not help him, for when he gave up his duties as a Power to attempt to help the lower angels on Earth, she snubbed him as punishment.
 His wound never got proper care and no angel arch or otherwise was allowed to help, not even himself.
 He was demoted after failing the training due to this and became a Sensei in The Axia Angel Academy.